-To ensure compliance with all terms and limitations of this Policy, all internally managed and externally managed Derivative Investments in accounts under Agency Agreements will be marked to market on a daily basis by the Funds' custodian and reviewed periodically, but no less frequently than monthly, for accuracy by the UTIMCO Risk Manager Managing Director - Risk Management.
-In addition, data from the external risk model will be reviewed for accuracy and completeness by the UTIMCO Risk Manager Managing Director - Risk Management.
+To ensure compliance with all terms and limitations of this Policy, all internally managed and externally managed Derivative Investments in accounts under Agency Agreements will be marked to market by the Funds' custodian and reviewed periodically, but no less frequently than monthly, for accuracy by the UTIMCO Managing Director - Risk Management.
+In addition, data from the external risk model will be reviewed for accuracy and completeness by the UTIMCO Managing Director - Risk Management.